Tengku Amir Shah: Royal duties

-Marriage
+Marriage and children

 On 22 September 2025, the Selangor palace announced that Tengku Amir would marry Cik Afzaa Fadini binti Dato' Abdul Aziz on 2 October.
 The royal wedding ceremony was held at the Masjid Istana Diraja, Istana Alam Shah on the morning of 2 October 2025.
 The solemnization was officiated by Selangor's mufti, Dato' Setia Dr Anhar Opir, while the Tengku Panglima Raja of Selangor, Tengku Ahmad Shah and the Tengku Indera Pahlawan Diraja, Tengku Putra acted as witnesses.
 Upon marriage, the bride was conferred with Order of the Crown of Selangor in first class (S.P.M.S.) by Sharafuddin of Selangor, making her official title Yang Mulia Datin Paduka Seri Afzaa Fadini binti Dato’ Abdul Aziz.

 A wedding reception took place at Balairung Seri, Istana Alam Shah on the evening of 22 October 2025.
 The event started at 7:30 p.m. with the arrival of the Sultan and his queen consort, the Tengku Permaisuri.
 It was followed by the entrance of the groom and bride accompanied by live music from Selangor Symphony Orchestra.
 They wore matching cream royal attires as they took their places at the throne for the bersanding ceremony.
 Then, the ceremonial blessing (Malay: merenjis) which involved sprinkling the couple with bunga rampai, a traditional Malay fragrant potpourri, and scented water was carried out by the Sultan and the Tengku Permaisuri, the groom's mother Puan Nur Lisa Idris Abdullah, the groom's paternal uncles, his two elder sisters and their spouses, and lastly the bride's parents, Dato' Abdul Aziz Mat and Datin Rosmawati Ismail.
 The event concluded with a prayer recitation led by the Selangor's mufti, before the guests proceeded to Balai Santapan Diraja for a royal banquet.
 The royal couple greeted the people at a festivity held to celebrate their wedding on 7 November 2025 at Dataran Kemerdekaan Shah Alam, Shah Alam.

+On 21 July 2026, the couple welcomed their first child, a daughter, named Yang Mulia Tengku Alia Amira binti Tengku Amir Shah.